Does incognito hide your IP?

 What’s an IP address, and how does it affect my online privacy?

-Any device that connects to the Internet—desktop computer or laptop, mobile phone or tablet—uses the Internet Protocol (IP) to communicate online.
-To connect to the Internet, each device needs a unique address (sort of like a street address).
-This IP address is generally visible to the apps and services you use online, but can also be useful to advertisers, Big Tech, and others to identify you online.
-If you want online privacy, hiding your IP address is a good place to start.
+Any device that connects to the Web—desktop or laptop computer, tablet or mobile phone—uses the Internet Protocol (IP) to communicate.
+To connect to the Internet, each device needs a unique address (sort of like a street address for your house).
+This IP address is generally visible to the apps and services you use online, but can also be useful to advertisers, Big Tech, and others to identify you.
+If you want privacy, hiding your IP address is a good place to start.

 What’s “Incognito mode,” and does it protect my browsing activity?

 Browsing in Incognito (or “private”) mode simply means that your browsing history (i.e. the pages you visited) in that browser window are erased when the window is closed.
-For example, if you share a home computer with your partner, and you’re shopping online for a birthday present for them, doing so in an Incognito window would be a good way to ensure the present stays a surprise.
-Basically, Incognito mode hides your browsing activity from other users on your device.
+For example, if you share a home computer with your partner, and you’re shopping online for a birthday present for them, doing so in an Incognito window would be a good way to ensure the present stays a surprise once the window is closed.
+Basically, your browsing activity while in Incognito mode is hidden from other users on your device.